Back to the Main Page

 I was dead wrong about the police taking an interest in us.
 No police patrolled Las Flores View Point.
 We saw the occasional police car zip down the highway, but there was no attention paid to the parking area.
 Why?

 Chris propped her telephone against the car window

 and made this little time-lapse video.

-We locked the car and decided to take a walk.
-The steel gate that bars vehicles at the vista point from entering the military road is easily passable by pedestrians.
+We locked the car (accidentally knocking over Chriss phone-camera in the process) and decided to take a walk.
+The steel gate that bars vehicles at Las Flores View Point from entering the military road is easily passable by pedestrians.
 Even had someone not snipped away much of the barbed wire, it would have been easy to get around.
 We simply walked through the gate, between the bars, where the barbed wire was missing, and decided to head down to the cliff edge of the nearest bluff.
 Soroosch solved another mystery for me.
 He and his brother frequently go surfing in this general area.
-Not at the vista point or at Camp Pendleton, of course, but in the general area.
+Not at Las Flores View Point or at Camp Pendleton, of course, but in the general area.
 He assures me that, tide or no tide, the ocean current is always southbound.
 When they go for a day of surfing, after they set up camp by the beach they need to trek northwards to get into the water.
 The current will carry them back south where they can retrieve their belongings.
 So a body placed into the water would indeed float a mile south and wash ashore, even in the absence of tides.

 While Soroosch and I were traversing the landscape, Reina was taking some photos of her own.
-These further demonstrate the popularity of the vista point.
+These further demonstrate the popularity of Las Flores View Point.